itzjanani/L7-Informatics-Assignment/README.md

 - Log daily expenses with category and date.
 - Set category-wise monthly budgets.
 - Automatically track spending against budgets.
-- View monthly summary reports.
+- Send Email alerts if expenses > 90% monthly allocated budget.
-- Handle common edge cases (e.g., invalid inputs, budget breaches).
+- Handle common edge cases (e.g., invalid inputs, user not found, and so on).
 - Focus on backend logic using Python and Flask (minimal front-end).
+- Create groups and split group expenses like splitwise.

 ## Repository Setup & Execution